manasg/gae-log-fetcher/README.md

 https://developers.google.com/appengine/docs/python/logs/

 A side note - I used the Python API to get the logs - even though the app is in Java.

+TODO
+====
+[ ] Write a function to recover/resume interrupted downloads.
+It goes through the log and picks up incomplete runs (I log offset and time period).

 *** Another way to simulate it - try fetching logs from a past time period (more than 100M).
 This restriction happens even if you have billing + log retention set to 30 days.